lobsters/lobsters/docs/setup_with_docker.md

 * Create a fork of the repo
 * Clone repo `git clone https://github.com/[USER_NAME]/lobsters.git`
 * Run `make docker-serve`
-  * This will put mariadb image and start two containers: one for web and another for the database
+  * This will pull a mariadb image and start two containers: one for web and another for the database
 * Change the credentials:
   * Create a new terminal tab
   * Run `docker compose run app bash`